Commercial Interior Design

 Everyone in business can agree on one thing: Companies need to make more money than they spend.
-Furnishing workplaces should be given careful thought.
+Furnishing commercial interiors should be given careful thought.
 It’s money out the door, so it’s smart to get a return on the investment.

 Integrating good chi should never be based on superstition or far-out ideas, but rather on embracing the elements of nature.
 Nature uses earth, wood, wind, water and fire to manufacture energy.
-Business owners can, too.
-Using office furnishings, accessories, and colors based on the character of nature’s elements will work to generate energy that can translate to business revenue.
+Business owners can to.
+Using furnishings, accessories and colors based on the character of nature’s elements can work to generate business revenue.

-If a company sells business furniture, then all the latest and greatest in current trends is important to them.
-That’s their revenue stream.
+If a company sells business furniture, then all the latest and greatest in interior design trends is important to them.
 But what about businesses like real estate or financial services?
-They sell service, not office furnishings.
-Because decorating trends are ever-changing, business owners are unwise to invest a lot of money on trendy decor that will be outdated before they know it.
-Businesses don’t need all the latest and greatest.
-What they do need is decor that reflects their profession, feels fresh, and achieves a good workflow.
+They sell service, not office furniture.
+Since trends are ever-changing, business owners are unwise to invest a lot of money on ‘trendy’ decor that will be outdated before they know it.
+Most businesses don’t need all the latest and greatest.
+They need interior design that reflects the profession, feels fresh and enhances workflow.

-Decorating with gray has been in vogue for a while, so beware.
-This could change.
-Gray is a good staple when used as a background, and that will remain true; but as a monochromatic scheme throughout it can be non-stimulating.
+For example, gray is a good staple color when used as a background, and that will remain true; but as a monochromatic scheme throughout, it can be non-stimulating.
 Do businesses need non-stimulated employees and customers?
 Probably not.

-Trends keep design firms and business furniture manufacturers going, but not all businesses.
-To spend wisely on office decor it is good to stick with classic styles that will endure.
-Punctuate with the latest and greatest contemporary craze and remember to bring the elements of nature indoors.
+Contemporary trends keep furniture manufacturers going, but not all companies.
+To spend wisely on commercial interior design, it is good to stick with classic styles that will endure.
+Then punctuate with the latest and greatest and remember to bring nature’s elements indoors.

 At River City Consulting, we pay attention to details that help businesses succeed.

 Contact us for ideas!